KhronosGroup/glTF/specification/README.md

 ### glTF.cameras

 A dictionary object of [`camera`](#reference-camera) objects.
-The name of each camera is an id in the global glTF namespace that is used to reference the camera.
+The name of each camera is an ID in the global glTF namespace that is used to reference the camera.
 A camera defines a projection matrix.

 * **Type**: `object`
 * **Required**: No, default: `{}`